 What standard is Can-C manufactured to?

 Can-C™ is made from approved raw materials of pharmaceutical standard (made in Japan) and processed by cGMP and ISO9001 standards in an approved and licensed facility.
 Can-C™ is the only drop that is approved, tested, patented and recommended by the inventors IVP.

 Where can I read clinical studies about Can-C and N-acetylcarnosine?

-I am basically healthy elderly.
+I am basically healthy and elderly.
 I have mild cataracts AND early-stage dry AMD.
 Have read your materials extensively, I realize that with Can-C, most emphasis is on support for cataracts but that it does support "other eye conditions."
 QUESTION 1: Are you aware of any potential negative effects to AMD condition if taking Can-C for cataracts?
-QUESTION 2: Should I add aminoguanidine?
-QUESTION 3: Should I add metformin, even though I’m not diabetic?
+QUESTION 2: Should I add Aminoguanidine?
+QUESTION 3: Should I add Metformin, even though I’m not diabetic?
 Many thanks for excellent website and for your reply.

 Yes Can-C can assist aging eyes for many other types of disorders, but it is not clear if it can be truly successful in AMD.
-You need to know about the melatonin trial with AMD see here: http://www.antiaging-systems.com/132-melatonin-zn-se
+You need to know about the melatonin trial with AMD, you can click here for this information.

 Note; we now have a special add-on oral product called Can-C Plus, which is designed to be used alongside the Can-C eye-drops in difficult cases.